“Towards sensuous ecologies, Rethinking ableism in choreographic and movement practices”

 • How can immersive performance encompass competing accommodations of integrated audience?

 This research project would enable a completely new and meticulous exploration of choreographic and bodily practices, as well as of immersive environments, sensibilized for the widest spectrum of needs.
 The inquiry into their potential will lead towards discovering new ways of creating and performing for this neglected audience group as well for the integrated audience.
 Anchored in child-centered perspective, and tapping into phenomenological approach to perception and pre-linguistic modes of experience, this project is strongly influenced by the research and activism in the disability studies field.
 Reaching into the field of integrated dance, it will explore the ways neurovidversity challenges values embedded in traditional dance, searching for bi-directional effect, or reciprocal push between neurodiversity and choreography and body practice.
 The research aims to contribute to and expand existing developments in the mixed ability dance field while opening a new space for dialogic intersections between the fields of choreography, dance, neurodiversity.
 The core of the multifaceted research approach concerns the cyclical process of collaborations with neurodiverse and neurotypical dancers.
 These collaborations focus on exploration of physical, choreographic and performative practices, and systematized/modular encounters with varying audience target groups within and without immersive environments.
 These environments explore multi-perspectivity, intersenssoriality and emplacement, as well as duration, which complexifies and enriches all these entangled elements.
 The number of encounters with an audience within the immersive environment, modified each time to meet the needs of the group, are carried in search of a flexible model that suits the integrated audience.
 Neurodiverse children can act in ways that are non-normative and confrontational, sometimes even highly anarchic.
 Hence the research seeks practices and formats that challenge the conventional power structures inherent in performance formats and that embrace individuality, disruption and even chaos - aiming for a shared vulnerability.
 Exploring how choreography can engender different qualities of awareness when disrupting the habitual audience performer modality.
 The research will explore new perspectives on attention and new ways of researching perceptual performativity.
 Moreover the performative aspects of the research will closely observe the intersection of the agentive potentialities of each of the constituents.
 Audience, performer, stage elements and time become ‘the place’ where the choreography of attention can appear.
 This self generated interface - a sympoietic system, will be considered as essential to perpetuating sensuous ecologies of integrated audience events.
-This project emphasises the importance of integrated audience events, seen as the possibility of being destabilized by the ‘radical alterity of the other’,** in perceiving the difference not as a threat but as a resource to question our own position in the world.
+This project emphasises the importance of integrated audience events, seen as the possibility of being destabilized by the ‘radical alterity of the other’ (Cachia, 2012) in perceiving the difference not as a threat but as a resource to question our own position in the world.

 Costume design